 Each Jackbox Party Pack seems to contain at least one game focused on drawing instead of writing, and Civic Doodle continues that tradition.
 The scenario is you’re a group of volunteers helping to spruce up a town by collaborating on murals.
 Players are pitted against each other as they simultaneously add to a drawing.
 A vote is cast, and the winner is used as the base for the next two players to draw on.
 The final round of each game is a portrait instead of a mural, and all 3-8 players simultaneously draw the eyes, then the nose, then the mouth of a resident of Doodle Valley.
 Again, each winner is used as the new base for the next stage of drawing.
 The finished product always ends up being a hilarious mishmash of styles.
 Like all other games in the pack, points are given out and a winner is crowned, but the focus is on the crazy things you’re drawing.

 Unfortunately, during our testing, we encountered some technical problems with this game.
 The drawings would not always render correctly on the big screen.
 Parts of the illustration displayed on-screen would just be missing for no apparent reason.
 It wasn’t clear whether the problem was with the Jackbox servers, or the Switch port of the game, but either way, it negatively impacted our enjoyment of Civic Doodle.
 The potential is here for this game to be a winner like the rest, but the technical issues led to confusion and disappointment during our time with this one.
-(UPDATE: In a Reddit AMA, Jackbox Games has confirmed that a patch is in the works to fix this issue.)
+(UPDATE: This issue seems to be patched.)

 The Jackbox Party Pack 4 is nothing too groundbreaking for fans of Jackbox Games, but it doesn’t need to be: if it ain’t broke, don’t fix it.
 The polished presentation, great writing, and fantastic variety of games is what Jackbox fans know, love and expect, and Jackbox Party Pack 4 is sure to be a hit at any get-together.
 However, some technical issues with Civic Doodle prevent the game from getting an unequivocal recommendation.